codeguy/php-the-right-way/_posts/05-06-01-Internationalization-and-Localization.md

 The most classic way and often taken as reference for i18n and l10n is a [Unix tool called `gettext`][gettext].
 It dates back to 1995 and is still a complete implementation for translating software.
 It is easy enough to get running, while still sporting powerful supporting tools.
 It is about Gettext we will be talking here.
-Also, to help you not get messy over the command-line, we will be presenting a great GUI application that can be used to easily update your l10n source
+Also, to help you not get messy over the command-line, we will be presenting a great GUI application that can be used to easily update your l10n source.

 ### Other tools